Brouillard119/Houming_Huang.github.io/README.md

 Hii, very nice to meet you👋.
 My name is Houming Huang from China.
-I am currently a Data Science student in college👨‍🎓and a technical support specialist in Meltwater👨‍🔬.
+I am currently an undergrad Data Science student in college👨‍🎓and a technical support specialist in Meltwater👨‍🔬.

 Below are something about me.
 ## Work Experience